unifiedjs/unified/readme.md

     configuring data
 *   they specify how to handle trees and files

-In practise, they are functions that can receive options and configure the processor (`this`).
+In practice, they are functions that can receive options and configure the processor (`this`).

 > 👉 **Note**: plugins are called when the processor is *frozen*, not when they